benAdambridge/Power-BI-project-English-Local-Councils-financial-status/README.md

 # To create a shapefile for importing into Power BI
 Find shapefile that you want, for example, https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-may-2023-boundaries-uk-bgc/explore
 Download as GeoJSON

-Open QGIS
+-Open QGIS

-Layer
+-Layer

-Add Layer
+-Add Layer

-Add Vector Layer
+-Add Vector Layer

-Click on three dots to pick the GeoJSON folder downloaded earlier Add
+-Click on three dots to pick the GeoJSON folder downloaded earlier

+-Add

-Right click on the file under the ribbon left hand side named 'Layers' Export
+-Right click on the file under the ribbon left hand side named 'Layers'

+-Export

-Save Feature As
+-Save Feature As

-Press three dots next to File name and place this where you want it Change CRS to 'WGS84'
+-Press three dots next to File name and place this where you want it

+-Change CRS to 'WGS84'

-Change Resize to 'YES'
+-Change Resize to 'YES'

-OK
+-OK

-Should've saved as a Shapefile
+-Should've saved as a Shapefile

-Open up 'mapshaper'
+-Open up 'mapshaper'

-Import what should be about 6 documents that QGIS just spewed out Export as TopoJSON into folder of choosing (power BI accepts TopoJSON shapefiles)
+-Import what should be about 6 documents that QGIS just spewed out

+-Export as TopoJSON into folder of choosing (power BI accepts TopoJSON shapefiles)
-- make sure to untick the box saying 'Save to Clipboard' Job done
+- make sure to untick the box saying 'Save to Clipboard'

+-Job done
 - use LAD name, LSOA name for the Location row in Power BI